Tamer-Saleh/S1GFlood-Detection/README.md

 [![Author](https://img.shields.io/badge/Chen-Hao-orange.svg)]()

-The full train and test code will be released soon.
-The S1GFloods dataset is available.

 ## Updates
 | :zap:         | DAM-Net has been submitted for publication at ISPRS Journal of Photogrammetry and Remote Sensing. |
 |---------------|:------------------------|